Investigation 01

 1. Overview

 This was my first end-to-end full-stack AI SaaS build.
-I designed the product architecture, wrote the prompts, and built the entire app myself using Claude Code.
+I designed the product architecture, wrote the prompts, and built the entire app using Claude Code.
 The goal wasn't just to ship something — it was to understand what it actually takes to get AI to produce trustworthy, structured output inside a production system.

 I designed the audit methodology, locked the technical stack, built the async job pipeline, and acted as the product decision-maker across every tradeoff.